mjordan/islandora_change_cmodel/README.md

 ![Change content model button](images/change_cmodel_button.png)

 Clicking on this button will reveal a form where the user chooses the new content model.
-After choosing the new content model, the user is presented with a message suggesting what to do next, e.g.:
+After choosing the new content model, the user is presented with a confirmation message suggesting what to do next, e.g.:

 > Content model changed to _islandora:sp_large_image_cmodel_.
 You should replace this object's OBJ datastream, if necessary, and regenerate its derivatives.